pcqpcq/open-source-android-apps/README.md

-# Open Source Android Apps
+# Why?
 > A collection of Android Apps with Open Source.
+> This idea comes from [this project](https://github.com/dkhamsing/open-source-ios-apps).
+But it's [android-fork](https://github.com/dkhamsing/open-source-android-apps) is so that I create this one.

+# How?
+> I'll push awesome projects when I find any.
+> It's WELCOM for you to star and fork this project.
+> For now, all applications are tidied with category

+# What?
 ## Books and Reference
 Project                    | Describe                  | Major Language             | Download
 :------------------------: | :------------------------ | :------------------------: | :------------------------: